superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

         )
 ```

-Within this class, you must overwrite the `write_batch` method, where you serialize every `EmbeddedChunkedPost` to a payload to map the data to the format expected by Qdrant.
+Within this class, you must overwrite the `write_batch` method, to serialize every `EmbeddedChunkedPost` to a payload - i.e., map the data to the format expected by Qdrant.

-Ultimately, you load the serialized data to the vector DB.
+Finally, you load the serialized data to the vector DB.

 ## 5. Retrieval client

-Here, we will focus on preprocessing a user's query, searching the vector DB, and postprocessing the retrieved posts for maximum results.
+Here, we focus on preprocessing a user's query, searching the vector DB, and postprocessing the retrieved posts for maximum results.

-To design the retrieval step, we implemented a `QdrantVectorDBRetriever` class to expose all the necessary features for our retrieval client.
-In the following sections, we will dive into implementing each class method.
+To design the retrieval step, we implement a `QdrantVectorDBRetriever` class to expose all the necessary features for our retrieval client.
+In the sections below, we'll go into how to implement each of the methods involved in the class.

 ```python
 class QdrantVectorDBRetriever: